soar-tech/strapi/docs/3.x.x/step-by-step-tutorials/deploy-strapi-to-heroku.md

     }
 ```

 We are now ready to commit our changes.
-Use the following commands:
+From the root `Projects/cms` folder, use the following commands:  <---- **FIX THIS ALSO GIT INIT**

 ```bash
 git add .